salvipeter/core-forth/README.md

 While I had to make some concessions (like adding the words `UM*` and `UM/MOD` as basic words), I am quite content with the results.

+That said, this is a doubly inefficient implementation:

+1. It is interpreted (not compiled)

+1. Even its interpreter is interpreted (not native)

+The latter is because I wanted to show that even the interpreter can be written in Forth itself; it also helps keeping the virtual machine to a minimum (its interpreter only understands decimal numbers, and does not handle string sources given by `EVALUATE`).

+As for the former, it shouldn't be too hard to change it to a
+compiler: a new basic word like `MEM ( addr -- real-addr )` would be needed to map relative addresses to real addresses, and some `,`s would need to be changed to `COMPILE,`s, which, in turn, should be defined appropriately.
+An even more efficient implementation would use the hardware stack, which could be done by changing a few words.

 ## Credits

 Based on [milliForth](https://github.com/fuzzballcat/milliForth),